This post may contain affiliate links. For more information, please see our affiliate policy.

 - 2 teaspoons powdered sugar for dusting

-- Adjust oven racks to upper and lower middle positions.
-Place a 12-inch oven-safe skillet on lower rack and preheat the oven to 425 degrees.
+- Adjust oven racks to upper and lower-middle positions.
+Place a 12-inch oven-safe skillet on the lower rack and preheat the oven to 425 degrees.
 Line a rimmed baking sheet with aluminum foil for easy cleanup.

 - In a large bowl, whisk together eggs, sugar, vanilla, and salt until pale and smooth, about 1 minute.
 Whisk in remaining ½ cup flour until smooth.
 Whisk in cream and milk until combined.

 - Carefully remove skillet from oven (handle will be very hot) and set on wire rack.
 Add butter and swirl to coat bottom and sides of skillet (butter will melt and brown quickly).

-- Immediately pour batter into skillet and arrange cherries evenly on top (it's ok if some sink into the batter).
+- Immediately pour batter into skillet and arrange cherries evenly on top (it's okay if some sink into the batter).
 Transfer skillet to upper rack.

 - Bake until puffy and golden brown, about 18 to 22 minutes, rotating skillet halfway through baking time.
 The center of the clafouti should reach 195 degrees on an instant-read thermometer and the edges will be dark brown.

 - Transfer to wire rack and cool 25 minutes.
 Dust with powdered sugar.
 Slice into wedges to serve.